dpakGit/DevOps_Traning/Projects/Project_1/README.md

+# **Challenge in accessing an application running inside a cluster**
+Pods within a Kubernetes cluster are ephemeral, frequently destroyed and recreated, and may not return to the same node.
+As a result, their IP addresses change, making it difficult for end-users to consistently access applications or containers running within the pods.
+**Kubernetes Service Objects:** A Solution to this problem, providing a reliable and persistent entry point for accessing pod-based applications.

 # **Objective:**
  The following project demonstrates the use of Kubernetes NodePort Service and ClusterIP Service to access a container running inside a Kubernetes cluster by the end user and simultaneously providing inter cluster communication between pods using ClusterIP Service.